So You Want to Start a Yacht Charter Business!?!?

 Hire qualified and experienced crew and treat them well.
 Your boat's crew will make or break the success of your venture.
 All hell can be breaking loose on the boat, but a good crew will deal with the issues in a professional manner, keeping your passengers safe and happy.

 Boats are virtual money pits and expenses aren't limited to the up-front cost.
 In addition to the initial purchase and all your "normal business" expenses, you have to factor in costs for routine maintenance, emergency maintenance, insurance (don't skimp on insurance), berthing fees, licensing, transit logs and harbour master formalities, crew salaries and insurance, laundry, uniforms, etc. And, you need a contingency fund because all of these need to be paid, whether you have bookings or not.

-Running a yachting business is a rewarding way to earn a living, but it is a lot of hard work.
+Starting-up and running a yacht charter business is a rewarding way to earn a living.
+You need to be commited and resourceful, but with hard work and a bit of creativity, it is very possible to be successful.
 Best wishes if you choose to pursue the venture.
 Happy sailing!